PLP-Database-DEPT/blog-api/README.md

 ### HTTP Methods and Their Usage:
 **1. Fetch all blogs (GET)**
    - Used to fetch all the blogs in the database.
-   - This will retrieve a list of all books in the database.
+   - This will retrieve a list of all blogs in the database.
    - Request:
      ```bash
      GET http://127.0.0.1:8000/blogs